 - Review all your work from this semester.

-- Choose one items from the learning focus areas above.
-Make sure you are able to provide compelling evidence about your learning for areas that you choose.
+- Choose one item from the learning focus areas above.
+Make sure you are able to provide compelling evidence about your learning for the area that you choose.

 - Analyze your audience (psychographics and demographics) and clarify your purpose–what specifically do you want your audience to know about your learning this semester?

 - Choose a format (both genre and modes) that you believe can best help you make your argument to this audience.
 Remember to review and analyze other examples of this genre so that you can meet your readers’ expectations.
 You might choose to compose this reflection assignment as a video essay, a podcast, an infographic, a web article, a blog, a digital story, a manga, a map, a photo book, an animation, a video or board games, or other multimodal genre of your choice!

 - Pitch your idea to your classmates and instructor.